desalasworks presents:

 THE TECHNIQUES:

-1. Shorten the scope chainIn JavaScript, whenever a function is executed, a set of first order variables are instantiated as part of that function.
-These include the immediate scope of a function (the this variable) with its own scope chain, the arguments of the function and all locally-declared variables.
-If you try and access a globally-declared variable further up the scope chain, it will take extra effort to traverse up the chain every level util the compiler can wire up the variable you are after.
-You can thus improve execution by only using the local scope (this), function arguments and locally declared variables inside each function.
+If you try and access a globally-declared variable or a closure further up the scope chain, it will take extra effort to traverse up the chain every level util the compiler can wire up the variable you are after.
+You can thus improve execution by reducing the depth of the call stack, and by only using the local scope (this), the arguments of the function, as well as locally declared variables.
 This article explains the matter further.

-3. Make use of ‘this’, by passing correct scope using ‘call’ and ‘apply’.This is particularly useful for writing asynchronous code using callbacks, however it also improves performance because you are not relying on global or closure variables held further up the scope chain.
+This is particularly useful for writing asynchronous code using callbacks, however it also improves performance because you are not relying on global or closure variables held further up the scope chain.
 You can get the most out of the scope variable (this) by rewiring it using the special call() and apply() methods that are built into each function.
 See the example below:

 var Person = Object.create({